Saltear navegación

 a) Registration is subject to availability and should be done online at www.patagoniarun.com

-b) Registration procedures, deadlines, fees - total amount expressed as: 20% registration fee and 80% race services-, and forms of payment are detailed at www.patagoniarun.com.
+b) Registration procedures, deadlines, fees - Total amount expressed as: 20% registration fee - 80% race services, fees, canons and taxes -, and forms of payment are detailed at www.patagoniarun.com.

 Note: Failure to pay within the set due dates, could lead the Race Directors to void the pre-registration request without warning.
 Submission of the online registration form does not entail its confirmation.
 The only way to secure a place in the race is by payment of the full registration fee, which is always subject to availability.